raylutz/audit-engine-docsite/docs/user-guide/glossary.md

 ### Flagged {#flagged}

 A contest is _flagged_ by AuditEngine if they include [write-ins](#write-in), are "[Flagged](#flagged)" as ambiguous, that is, if AuditEngine used heuristics to guess on the correct resolution of hesitation marks and cross-outs, in the case of overvotes, or if the ballot images were [unprocessable](#unprocessed-sheets) due to damage to the image.
-AuditEngine can be used to produce its own canvass of the election, and the Flagged contests can be reviewed using the AuditEngine [Adjudicator App](#adjudicator-app) when the margin of victory is close to resolve the flagged contests using human eye evaluation of the images.
+AuditEngine can be used to produce its own canvass of the election, and the Flagged contests can be reviewed using the AuditEngine [AdjudiTallyApp](#adjuditally-app) when the margin of victory is close to resolve the flagged contests using human eye evaluation of the images.

 ### Fleet {#fleet}